-The average elevation of Golden Beach Campground is 1,790'.
-Campsites rise moderately from the lakeshore to a maximum elevation of 1,800'.
-(See Exhibit #2.)
+The average elevation of Golden Beach Campground and Day Use Area is 1,790 feet.
+Campsites rise moderately from the lakeshore to a maximum elevation of 1,800 feet.
+(See Exhibit #2).

 b.
 Water

 Raquette Lake is 5,395 acres in size with a maximum depth of 96 feet.
 There are 44 campsites located on the southeastern shore of the lake.
 The campground beach is also located on the southeast shore.